kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

   to read/write from/to a `tty`, attempts to read/write to/from tty by a member
   of the background process group will generate a `SIGTTOU` or `SIGTTIN` signal for an entire process group;
-* there is an option to make `tty` send `SIGHUP` signal to the whole session when `tty` closes.
+* there is an option to make `tty` send `SIGHUP` signal to the entire session when `tty` closes.

 ### Job control in action

 `bash` organizes processes into process groups and sets a currently running command as a foreground process group.
-Because of that pressing `ctrl+c` (assuming enabled `stty isig`) will cause `tty` to deliver `SIGINT` to a foreground process group which is, thanks to bash, is a currently running command.
+Because of that, pressing `ctrl+c` (assuming enabled `stty isig`) will cause `tty` to deliver `SIGINT` to a foreground process group which is, thanks to bash, is a currently running command.

 An easy way to find out a controlling terminal, a session, and a process group of all processes in the system is to use `ps`.
 Note that `+` in the status column means a foreground process group.
-A snippet below demonstrates that to execute `ps | less` command my shell puts both `ps` and `less` in the same foreground process group:
+A snippet below shows that to execute `ps | less` command, my shell puts both `ps` and `less` in the same foreground process group:

 ```
 $  ~  ps -ostat,tty,sess,pgid,pid,comm -He | less